dhellmann/pymotw/PyMOTW/datetime/index.rst

 ===============

 Date math uses the standard arithmetic operators.
-This example with date objects illustrates using timedeltas to compute new dates, and subtracting date instances to produce timedeltas (including a negative delta value).
+This example with date objects illustrates using :class:`timedelta` objects to compute new dates, and subtracting date instances to produce timedeltas (including a negative delta value).

 .. include:: datetime_date_math.py
     :literal: